-MEETING OF THE PUBLIC TRUST BOARD - Thursday 7 th November 2019 Chief Executive's Report AGENDA ITEM: 7 Report Author and Job Title: Richard Beeken, Chief Executive Officer Responsible Director: Chief Executive Officer Action Required Approve □ Discuss ⊠ Inform  Ass sure 🗆 Executive Summary The purpose of the report of the high level, critical ac during the past month, set objectives. tivities which I ha ve been engaged in This month, I focus on the onset of winter pressures, the regulask of us regarding our financial plan for 2020/21, the key the from my speech at our annual leadership conference and als reflect on the issues arising from my chairmanship of two new regional executive boards.
-The report also sets out to the Board, the significant level of guidance, instruction and best practice adoption we received duri May 2019 and assures the Board through an allocation of the actions required, to the relevant executive director.
-Recommendation Members of the Trust Board are asked to: Note the report and discuss the content Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline This report outlines the ac Officer aligned to each of This report provides assur of our strategic risks and a can triangulate information the organisation's ance around the r Ilso provides cont strategic objectives. mitigation of a number Resource implications There are resource implications associated with our management of winter pressures, captured within our winter plan budget signed off by the Board in October.
+MEETING OF THE PUBLIC TRUST BOARD - Thursday 7 th November 2019 Chief Executive's Report AGENDA ITEM: 7 Report Author and Job Title: Richard Beeken, Chief Executive Officer Responsible Director: Chief Executive Officer Action Required Approve □ Discuss ⊠ Inform ⊠ Ass sure 🗆 Executive Summary The purpose of the report is to provide the Board with my appraisal of the high level, critical activities which I have been engaged in during the past month, set against the organisation's strategic objectives.
+This month, I focus on the onset of winter pressures, the regulatory ask of us regarding our financial plan for 2020/21, the key themes from my speech at our annual leadership conference and also reflect on the issues arising from my chairmanship of two new regional executive boards.
+The report also sets out to the Board, the significant level of guidance, instruction and best practice adoption we received during May 2019 and assures the Board through an allocation of the actions required, to the relevant executive director.
+Recommendation Members of the Trust Board are asked to: Note the report and discuss the content Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline This report outlines the activities undertaken by the Chief Executive Officer aligned to each of the organisation's strategic objectives.
+This report provides assurance around the mitigation of a number of our strategic risks and also provides context in which the Board can triangulate information.
+Resource implications There are resource implications associated with our management of winter pressures, captured within our winter plan budget signed off by the Board in October.
 There are resourcing implications associated with our considerations both as a Board and a wider BCWB STP, of the "control total" expectations of us in 2020/21 financial year.
-Legal and Equality and Diversity implications There are no legal or equa with this paper. ality & diversity im plications associated Strategic Objectives Safe, high quality care ⊠ Care at hor me 🗆 Partners  Value colle agues  Resources
+Legal and Equality and Diversity implications There are no legal or equal with this paper. ality & diversity im plications associated Strategic Objectives Safe, high quality care ⊠ Care at hor me 🗆 Partners ⊠ Resources ⊠ Value colle agues ⊠